intuition-dev/mbMobile/_doc/docs/blog.md

 dat.yaml has dual usage.

 - One is static.
-Used to configure the pug page, and help with repeated fields.
-For example in SEO or to help when sharing item/content with a social network, for those that needed it.
+Used to configure the Pug page, and help with repeated fields.
+For example, in SEO or to help when sharing item/content with a social network.
 - The other is dynamic:

 ```